grate-driver/grate/Fragment-Shader-ISA.md

 The fragment shader is separated into five different instruction streams:
 * PSEQ - fetching data from the memory and feeding it to the pipeline as registers data or instructions, seems to be used for a large shaders
-* MFU - multi-function unit, varying interpolate and special functions; also called as an attribute interpolator (ATRAST)
+* MFU - multi-function unit, varying interpolate and special functions
 * TEX - texture lookups
 * ALU - arithmetic logic unit
 * DW - writing ALU's result to the output surface / buffers